The Burroughs Wellcome Fund Physician-Scientist Institutional Award (BWF PSIA)

 Director, Duke ROR-StARR R38 NCI Program

 Director, Duke CARiNG-StARR R38 NIA Program

 Director of the Duke Center for the Study of Aging and Human Development

 The Robert J. Lefkowitz Society

-The Robert J. Lefkowitz Society provides a home for MD and MD/PhD post-graduate trainees in teh Duke University School of Medicine, and who are pursuing careers with a primary focus on basic and translational research as physician-investigators.
-Through formal and informal mentoring relationshisp, the Lefkowitz Scoiety provides promising post-graduate trainees wiht a greater understanding of how to develop successful academic careers.
+The Robert J. Lefkowitz Society provides a home for MD and MD/PhD post-graduate trainees in the Duke University School of Medicine, and who are pursuing careers with a primary focus on basic and translational research as physician-investigators.
+Through formal and informal mentoring relationship, the Lefkowitz Society provides promising post-graduate trainees with a greater understanding of how to develop successful academic careers.